NAU student information for private loans

 Another financial aid option to fund your education at Northern Arizona University

-If you are considering student loans offered by private lenders such as banks or credit unions, please discuss the pros and cons with your family before applying.
-Remember, there are important differences between federal and private student loans:
+If you are considering student loans offered by private lenders such as banks or credit unions, consider the pros and cons carefully before applying.
+There are important differences between federal and private student loans.

 - Interest rates– Interest rates for private student loans are usually higher than those for federal student loans and are generally not fixed.

 - Loan fees– Private lenders may charge additional fees such as origination fees, monthly service charges, or late fees.

 - Eligibility– In general, private student loans have stricter eligibility requirements.
 Lenders may require a good credit score and a co-signer.
 Note: If you are an international student, you will be required to have a credit-worthy United States citizen as a co-signer to obtain a private education loan.

 - Loan amounts– The maximum amount you can apply for is your cost of attendance minus any other financial aid you are receiving.

 - Repayment plans– Private lenders may not offer repayment plans that are as flexible as those offered for federal student loans, such as income-based or extended payment plans.